bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 * I helped design a chainlink Architecture for a college of mine who won 2nd place in the chainlink olympics.
 * I frequently read white papers, research Dapps,and engage with developer communities on Discord and telegram.
 * I am experienced in Defi, Dexes, AMMs, Lending, Savings, and synthetics, and NFTs.
-* Lately I have been very interested in terra and other blockchains with plans to integrate into IBC.

 **AWS Subject Matter Expert @ Bryanlabs:** October 2018 - Present